💡 Download the complete guide to AI-generated synthetic data!

 CUSTOMER ACQUISITION AND ADVANCED ANALYTICS

 CRM data is the single most valuable data asset for customer acquisition and retention.
 A wonderful, rich asset that holds personal data and behavioral data of the bank's future prospects.
 However, due to privacy legislation, up to 80% of CRM data tends to be locked away.
 Compliant CRM data for advanced analytics and machine learning applications is hard to come by.
 Banks either comply with regulations and refrain from developing a modern martech platform altogether or break the rules and hope to get away with it.
 There is a third option.
 Synthetic customer data is as good as real when it comes to training machine learning models.
-The model learns the patterns in the original data and extracts granular level insights for advanced analytics.
-Once the model is trained, the power of personalized messages and landing pages can be unleashed.
-The insights help identify new prospects and improve sign-up rates significantly.
+Insights from these type of analytics can help identify new prospects and improve sign-up rates significantly.

 MORTGAGE ANALYTICS, CREDIT DECISIONING AND LIMIT ASSESSMENT

 AI in lending is a hot topic in finance.
 Banks want to reach out to the right people with the right mortgage and credit products.
 In order to increase precision in targeting, a lot of personal data is needed.
 The more complete the customer data profile, the more intelligent mortgage analytics becomes.
 Better models bring lower risk both for the bank and for the customer.
 Rule-based or logistic regression models rely on a narrow set of criteria for credit decision-making.
 Banks without advanced behavioral analytics and models underserve a large segment of customers.
 People lacking formal credit histories or deviating from typical earning patterns are excluded.
 AI-first banks utilize huge troves of alternative data sources.
 Modern data sources include social media, browsing history, telecommunications usage data, and more.
-However, using these highly personal data sources in their original for training AI models is strictly forbidden.
+However, using these highly personal data sources in their original for training AI models is often a challenge.
 Legacy data anonymization techniques destroy the very insights the model needs.
 Synthetic data versions retain all of these insights.
 Thanks to the granular, feature-rich nature of synthetic data, lending solutions can use all the intelligence.
-Credit and mortgage decision-making, including limit assessment, needs synthetic training data to maximize the value of the underlying machine learning model.

 RISK MANAGEMENT AND PRICING

-Pricing and risk prediction models are one of the most important to get right.
-Even a small improvement in their performance can lead to significant savings and competitive pricing.
+Pricing and risk prediction models are some of the most important models to get right.
+Even a small improvement in their performance can lead to significant savings and/or higher revenues.
 Injecting additional domain knowledge into these models, such as synthetic geolocation data or synthetic text from customer conversations, significantly improves the model's ability to quantify a customer's propensity to default.
 MOSTLY AI's ability to provide the accuracy needed to generate synthetic geolocation data has been proven already.
-A large North American insurance provider synthesized home addresses and linked those synthetic coordinates with weather data to improve the performance of their pricing models.
-The same idea works with mortgage products.
 Synthetic text data can be used for training machine learning models in a compliant way on transcripts of customer service interactions.
 Virtual loan officers can automate the approval of low-risk loans reliably.

 It is also mission-critical to be able to provide insight into the behavior of these models.
 Local interpretability is the best approach for explainable AI today, and synthetic data is a crucial ingredient of this transparency.